codership/galera/Docs_tommi/python3/source/dealingwithmultimasterconflicts.rst

 .. index::
    pair: Logs; Debug log

-You can log cluster wide conflicts by using the ``wsrep_debug`` variable, which will log these conflicts and plenty of other information.
+You can log cluster wide conflicts by using the ``wsrep_debug=1`` variable value, which will log these conflicts and plenty of other information.
 You may see any of the following messages::

      110906 17:45:01 [Note] WSREP: BF kill (1, seqno: 16962377), victim:  (140588996478720 4) trx: 35525064